 Charter schools must meet the requirements of a basic education as defined by Alberta Education and described in the provincial curriculum.
 Students write PATs and diploma exams, the same as public schools.

 A day at the Holden Rural Academy will include in-class learning, as well as practical, hands-on learning.

-After a morning devoted to core courses, students will be able to choose from a variety of projects, many of them off-campus.
-The entire afternoon will be devoted to that option, for several weeks at a time.
-Students can then choose to try a new opportunity or may continue in the same one
+After a morning devoted to core courses, students of age will be able to choose from a variety of projects, many of them off-campus.
+The entire afternoon will be devoted to that option.
+Students will be allowed to try a new opportunity or may continue in the same one.

-• Sports: hockey, swimming, fitness training, baseball, dance or a combination.
+• Sports: swimming, fitness training, baseball, dance, badminton.

 • Automotive & HD Mechanics